samuellaycock/primarybid-url-shortener/README.md

 ## Running the test suite

-The test suite are written in [Jest](https://jestjs.io/).
+The test suites are written in [Jest](https://jestjs.io/).
 They are split up into to self contained test suites:

 - Client unit tests
 - Server integration tests

-These test can be run together, via:
+These can be run together, via:

 ```bash
 npm test
 ```

-To run only the client unit tests, you can run:
+To run only the client unit tests, run:

 ```bash
 npm run test:client
 ```

-To run only the server integration tests, you can run:
+To run only the server integration tests, run:

 ```bash
 npm run test:server